-In poems and stories the Green Knight is a powerful character within the court of King Arthur
+In poems and stories the Green Knight is a powerful character within the court of King Arthur.
 J.R.R.

-Tolkien found it difficult to interpret the character of the green Knight
+Tolkien found it difficult to interpret the character of the green Knight.

-Some people believe that the Green Knight was named so because the colour of his skin was Green
+Some people believe that the Green Knight was named so because the color of his skin was Green.

 Green Knight History

 The Green knight appeared in various medieval poem from the late medieval times.